UrbanMC-Devs/KingdomWars/README.md

-#TownyWars
+#KingdomWars
-A developing plug-in to allow towns to fight each other
+A developing plug-in to allow nations to fight each other, but not the whole server

 #Server
-This plug-in is developed for the Minecraft server of http://urbanmc.net/
+This plug-in is developed for the minecraft server of http://urbanmc.net/

 #Contributors
-Elian (server administrator), Silverwolfg11 (ex-server administrator/forum moderator)
+Elian (Server Administrator/Developer), Silverwolfg11 (Forum Moderator/Developer)